Two-way SSL Authentication for REST

 Configuring Two-Way SSL Authentication for REST

-To configure a two-way SSL authentication, we will generate self-signed certificates using OpenSSL, configure the certificates in the event broker instance, and validate client authentication using Postman.
+To configure a two-way SSL authentication,you generate self-signed certificates using OpenSSL, configure the certificates in the event broker instance, and validate client authentication using Postman.

 Step 1: Generate SSL server certificate